ajay-vikram/GPT/README.md

 # Generative Pretrained Transformer (GPT)

 This repo contains a naive PyTorch implementation of the GPT model.
+It is trained on the Tiny-Shakespeare Dataset.

 ## File Structure
 ```